Does Duplicate Content Harm Your Website’s Rankings?

-You can find the keywords that people are searching for to find your business—and businesses like yours—through a variety of means falling under the umbrella of “keyword research.”
-Keyword research tools exist to make this part of your SEO easier on you.
+You can find the keywords that people are searching for to find your business—and businesses like yours—through various means falling under the umbrella of “keyword research.”
+Keyword research tools exist to make this part of your SEO easier for you.
 Keyword research tools and resources show you what consumers are searching for, what you are ranking for, and what words you need to incorporate into your content and site structure to draw people to your site.

 How Do I Create SEO-Friendly Content?

-All of your content creation should be focused around your SEO strategy.
+All of your content creation should be focused on your SEO strategy.
 Creating SEO-friendly content isn’t accomplished by ticking boxes on a one-size-fits-all checklist.
-However, you can craft your content in such a way that you’ll boost your SEO and help you site rank high in Google’s SERPs.
+However, you can craft your content so that you’ll boost your SEO and help your site rank high in Google’s SERPs.

-SEO-friendly simply means that whatever you’re creating is going to bring traffic to your site, help your rankings, and get you more clicks.
+SEO-friendly means that whatever you’re creating will bring traffic to your site, help your rankings, and get you more clicks.
 SEMrush has a helpful infographic explaining the different aspects of SEO-friendly content.

 To create content that is going to bolster your SEO, you’ve got to focus on a few things:

-- Keyword Research – Keyword research is going to help you know which words and phrases your audience is searching for so you can include them in your content.
+- Keyword Research – Keyword research will help you know which words and phrases your audience is searching for so you can include them in your content.